 Snapchat stores three types of information:

 It can share this info with other users, sister companies, business partners or with concerned parties when required by law.
+It may also share your data with data brokers (you can use a service like Incogni to opt out of data brokers automatically).
 It also uses it for internal purposes (e.g., ad-targeting).
 You can also download your data or revoke permission to use it at the expense of certain functions.

 Not only is Snapchat not a private platform, it is not a very secure one.
 Snapchat does not use end-to-end encryption.
 You can find secure messaging apps that value your privacy here.